yassinejador/solid-principles/README.md

 The **Liskov Substitution Principle** (LSP) is applied to the `Bird` class hierarchy.
 Subclasses should be substitutable for their parent classes without altering the correctness of the program.

 ### Key Changes:
-- Refined the `Bird` class hierarchy to ensure that derived classes (e.g., `Penguin`, `Sparrow`) can be used interchangeably with the base `Bird` class without causing errors or unexpected behavior.
+- Refined the `Bird` class hierarchy to ensure that derived classes (e.g., `Ostrich`, `Sparrow`) can be used interchangeably with the base `Bird` class without causing errors or unexpected behavior.

 ---